Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Preliminaries

-\begin{rem}[Realizability] As shown in Appendix \ref{appProofFeatureBellman}, Assumption \ref{assSSPlin} implies $Q^\star$ is linear in the features, i.e., the problem is realizable.
-Ideally, we would only assume this, but recent work for finite horizons (a special case of SSP) has shown this problem is fundamentally harder \cite{du2020good,weisz2021exponential,wang2021exponential}. \end{rem}
+\begin{rem}[Realizability] As shown in Appendix \ref{appProofFeatureBellman}, Assumption \ref{assSSPlin} implies $Q^\star$ is linear in the features.
+Ideally, we would only assume this, but recent work for finite horizons (a special case of SSP) has shown this problem is fundamentally harder \citep{du2020good,wang2021exponential,weisz2021exponential}. \end{rem}